dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1383: Retaliatory measures can spiral into trade wars.
+### T1383: Retaliation from other countries can lead to a damaging trade war.

 |Support|
 |---|